Difference Between Montessori and Waldorf

 1. In the Montessori method, the lessons are taught to every child separately by the teachers.
 However, sometimes the lessons are taught by one child to another child.

-2. Montessori methods include imagination and play as an integral part but also constitutes work that fetches experience, creative endeavours, age-appropriate tasks.
+2. Montessori methods include imagination and play as an integral part but also constitute work that fetches experience, creative endeavours, and age-appropriate tasks.

 Difference Between X and Y 2023 05 17T070614.778